All Planning Guides

 Cala d'Or is good for families who like smaller coves, marina restaurants, and a lower-rise resort feel.
 The beaches are pretty, but some coves are compact and can get crowded.
 Families with toddlers should check beach access and steps before booking.

 Cala d'Or works best if you want a contained resort and do not need a huge sandy beach every day.
+It can be lovely with confident young swimmers, but families with pushchairs should map the exact route from hotel to beach.

 Palma Nova